klei1984/max/defects.md

 89. Both the TaskConnectionAssistant and TaskPowerAssistant classes have the same type id.
 It is not known yet whether this is a copy paste error or done on purpose in which case it would be an unnecessary design decision not a defect.
 There are other tasks with equal type identifiers too.

+90. The TaskCreateUnit task implements a function (cseg01:00038CC9) that tries to optimize resource consumption so that demanded units could be created (faster).
+If necessary the algorithm tries to increase fuel reserves by shutting down inessential infrastructure, namely Eco-Spheres and Gold Refineries.
+There is a copy paste error when counting the inessential building types so Eco-Spheres are tested twice, counted once, and Gold Refineries do not add to the count.
+Due to this defect basically Gold Refineries are not considered at all by the algorithm.

 {% comment %}

 19. Reports screens dereference NULL (mostly at game startup as long as some of the data is not filled in yet).